 AVOID COLLAR GAP

-When buttoned at the waist, the jacket collar leading into the lapel should fit reasonably tight around the dress shirt collar.
+The jacket collar leading into the lapel should fit reasonably tight around the dress shirt collar when buttoned at the waist.
 Any gapping between the dress shirt collar and the jacket collar will result in a sartorial term known as "collar gap," which is precisely as it sounds.
 An experienced tailor can fix this, but if done incorrectly, it can lead to other issues concerning alterations (so it is best to catch it early).

 3. NECKTIES